nunofachada/cf4ocl/README.md

     /* In the previous function it is possible to replace an app */ /* specific error code with GErrorF special constants        */ /* GEF_USE_STATUS and GEF_USE_GERROR.
-The former leaves the  */ /* status variable untouched (useful for cases were the      */ /* function itself returns a usable int status), while the   */ /* later sets status to the error code set in the GError     */ /* object. */
+The former leaves the  */ /* status variable untouched (useful for cases where the     */ /* function itself returns a usable int status), while the   */ /* later sets status to the error code set in the GError     */ /* object. */